opensearch-project/documentation-website/_security/audit-logs/index.md

 ## Tracked events

 Audit logging records events in two ways: HTTP requests (REST) and the transport layer.
-The following table provides descriptions of the tracked events and whether or not on the REST or transport layer.
+The following table provides descriptions of tracked events and whether or not they are logged on the REST or transport layer.

 Event | Logged on REST | Logged on transport | Description :--- | :--- | :--- | :---